H.E.R.: 2016–2019: Breakthrough and I Used to Know Her

-Rebranding in late 2016 with the new H.E.R persona, Wilson released her debut EP, H.E.R.
+Rebranding in 2016 with the new H.E.R. persona, Wilson released her debut EP, H.E.R.
 Vol. 1 on September 9, 2016, produced by songwriter David "Swagg R'Celious" Harris.
 She received support from Usher, Tyrese, Pusha T, and Wyclef Jean; labelmates Alicia Keys and Bryson Tiller helped get the word out through Twitter co-signs, shoutouts, and re-posts.
 In April 2017, Barbadian singer Rihanna posted an Instagram clip with H.E.R.'s track "Focus" playing in the background.
-The clip has been viewed over 5 million times.
+The clip has been viewed over five million times.
 Additional industry support came from Issa Rae of HBO's Insecure, Taraji P. Henson of Empire, Kylie Jenner, and Kendall Jenner.

 NPR listed H.E.R.
 Vol. 1 as the first selection in its "5 Essential R&B Albums You Slept On".
 Calling the music "Slow-burning R&B that zooms in on emotional highs and lows," Rolling Stone included H.E.R. in its March 2017 "10 Artists You Need To Know" roundup.
 Forbes named her one of "5 Alternative R&B Artists to Look Out for in 2017", reporting: "In the same vein as The Weeknd's enigmatic introduction to the world, H.E.R.'s image remains a mystery.
 The irony, though, is that her moniker is an acronym for Having Everything Revealed."

 Wilson's follow-up EP, H.E.R.
 Vol. 2 (2017) also produced by Harris, was released on June 16, 2017, and includes the single "Say It Again".
 She went on tour with Bryson Tiller for the Set It Off tour, and concluded her first headlining tour, the Lights On Tour, in support of H.E.R.
 Vol. 2.
 She released H.E.R.
 Vol. 2, The B Sides (2017), produced by Harris, on October 20, 2017, and the single "2" on October 13, 2017.
 The compilation album H.E.R. was released on October 20, 2017, comprising the songs from each of the three EP's in this series.
 The album won Best R&B Album and received four other nominations at the 61st Grammy Awards, including Album of the Year and Best New Artist.

+In 2018, she opened for Chris Brown's "Heartbreak on a Full Moon Tour".
 Wilson announced in September 2018 the I Used to Know H.E.R.
 Tour in support of her EP series I Used to Know Her: The Prelude and I Used to Know Her: Part 2.
 Her second compilation album I Used to Know Her was released on August 30, 2019.
 She performed as one of the headliners of the 2019 Global Citizen Festival in Central Park, New York on September 28.
 On October 5, she participated in the 2019 edition of the Rock in Rio festival located in Rio de Janeiro, Brazil.
 Among the headliners were Drake, Foo Fighters, Bon Jovi, Red Hot Chili Peppers, Iron Maiden, Pink and Muse.